Arya-TS/MathematicsForComputing/README.md

 ## Repository Contents

-The repository contains assignments and related work completed as part of the course.
+The repository contains assignments, presentations, and related work completed as part of the course.

 | Assignment    | Topic                                          |
 | ------------- | ---------------------------------------------- |